 The York Region Official Plan (Planning for Tomorrow) which was adopted by Regional Council December 16, 2009, has the following objective and policies for Regional Centres to guide economic, environmental and community building decisions to manage growth.
-Amongst other things, the plan sets a new standard for development of York Region's communities, and presents a co-ordinated and integrated approach to growth management and infrastructure delivery.
+Amongst other things, the Plan sets a new standard for development of York Region's communities, and presents a co-ordinated and integrated approach to growth management and infrastructure delivery.
 Specifically the Plan outlines the Regional structures of city building in Regional Centres and Corridors, linked by rapid transit and provides development direction for Regional Centres such as the Richmond Hill/Langstaff Gateway.
-These include policies to achieve complete, diverse, compact, vibrant, integrated and well-designed Regional Centres that serve as focal points for housing, employment, cultural and community facilities, and transit connections.
+These include policies to achieve compact, complete, diverse, integrated, sustainable, vibrant, and welldesigned Regional Centres that serve as focal points for housing, community facilities, employment, cultural and and connections.